saselantoon/hello-world/README.md

 # hello-world
 Test drive GitHub
-Just me, editiing the readme-file.
+Just me, editing the readme-file.
 And another one